musios-app/spotify-playlist-to-gigperformer/README.md

 ### Known Limitations & Issues

+* Spotify will only return data for playlist owned by Spotify user.
+Spotify-curated playlists cannot be retrieved (however you can copy them into a new playlist and fetch that.)
 * The tool needs better notification if the Spotify API request fails
 * Maximum of 100 tracks will be added to GP .gig file
 * Some Spotify playlist IDs are not supported by the Spotify playlist API